Henry Ford College: Academics

 Today, HFC offers a bachelor's degree in Culinary Arts and Hospitality and many associate degrees and certificate programs in a wide variety of liberal arts, fine arts, culinary arts, business, STEM, and health science disciplines, in addition to skilled trades programs (see separate section below).
 The college also has a Center for Lifelong Learning which offers non-credit courses for personal enrichment or professional development.
 Other offerings include an honors program named for Henry Ford II and a chapter of Phi Theta Kappa (Alpha Xi Mu chapter).
 It also holds discipline-specific accreditations for many programs.

-In addition to courses held on campus, HFC offers to students more than 100 online courses as well as hybrid courses, which split classroom time with online instruction.
+In addition to courses held on campus, HFC offers to students more than 450 online courses as well as hybrid courses, which split classroom time with online instruction.
 These courses provide an option for students who cannot, or do not wish to, commute to campus.

 HFC guarantees that credits earned at its institution will be accepted in transfers to four-year colleges.
+HFC also uses the Michigan Transfer Agreement which transfers credits (within the requirements of the MTA) to all participating institutions.
 The college also guarantees to refund all tuition increases to any student who graduates within four years of starting a program.

 Athletics

 Henry Ford's intercollegiate sports teams include men's baseball, basketball, golf and wrestling, and women's basketball, softball, golf, and volleyball.
-The school also a nationally-recognized club roller hockey program, and several intramural teams.
+The school also has a nationally-recognized club roller hockey program, and several intramural teams.

 Campuses

 Henry Ford offers classes on two campuses in Dearborn, Michigan.
 The main campus is located on the southwest corner of Ford Road and Evergreen, just north of the University of Michigan-Dearborn campus.
-The East Campus is home to two buildings - HFC's Michigan Technical Education Center (M-TEC) and the state-of-the-art nursing building.
+The East Campus is home to two buildings - HFC's Michigan Technical Education Center (M-TEC) and the state-of-the-art School of Nursing Building.
 East Campus is located on Schaefer Road just north of Rotunda.